Derbyshire County Cricket Club in 1986

-Derbyshire County Cricket Club in 1986 was the cricket season when the English club Derbyshire had been playing for one hundred and sixteen years.
-In the County Championship, they won five matches to finish eleventh in their eighty-second season in the Championship.
+The Derbyshire County Cricket Club had been playing for one hundred and sixteen years by the 1986 cricket season.
+That year they won five matches to finish eleventh in their eighty-second season in the County Championship.
 They came ninth in the John Player League and reached round 2 in the National Westminster Bank Trophy.
 They reached the quarter-final of the Benson & Hedges Cup.